gianfrancodp/MGStools/Qgis processing script/How to use.md

 6. Select the downloaded .py file
 7. Change input data in the header of file

+- **Check write permission on output folder**
+- Do not use the same folder of input files

 <div style="text-align:center"><img src="./images/4.png" width=80%></div>

 8. Click on "Run" (Play) icon.